Luxury shoemaker threatens to quit Colosseum repair

-MILAN Jan 12 Luxury shoemaker Tod's threatened on Thursday to scupper a multi-million euro restoration deal for Rome's crumbling Colosseum after its sponsorship of the scheme came under scrutiny from regulators and unions.
+MILAN Luxury shoemaker Tod's (TOD.MI) threatened on Thursday to scupper a multi-million euro restoration deal for Rome's crumbling Colosseum after its sponsorship of the scheme came under scrutiny from regulators and unions.

 The deal has also been criticised by a trade union and a consumer group, who have both turned to the courts in an effort to stop the project.